alexjames/architecturediaries/security/core/authentication.md

 ![Pic-2](../images/token.png)

-After authentication, the server creates a cryptographically signed token with some “claims” and sends it back to the client.
+After verifying credentials, the server creates a cryptographically signed token and sends it back to the client.
 The client attaches these tokens in their header while making subsequent requests.
-The server verifies the token’s signature and associated claims to authenticate the user.
+The server verifies the token’s signature (and optionally the contents of the token) to authenticate the user.

 Unlike sessions, tokens contain sufficient information to authenticate a user and eliminate the need for the server to store the user’s authentication information.
 This allows a token to be passed to a different web server (or web application) without needing re-authentication.
 The tokens can store information about the user and session.
 They usually contain an expiry time and a web server will not accept any token that has passed this time.